LightSys/DistKeySim/README.md

 For more information on [plotyl](https://plot.ly/python/getting-started/).
 For more information on [pandas](https://pandas.pydata.org/pandas-docs/stable/getting_started/install.html).

+## User Interface
+Different parameters in the simulation are controlled by inputs from the UI.
+Below is a description of each of those inputs as well as how they will be used.
+Several of these inputs are used as parameters into statistical distributions from which we sample.
+We describe the distributions and their parameters.

+ * $\lambda_1$
+ * $\lambda_2$
+ * $\lambda_3$
+ *

+ ## Visualizations
+ It's important to know what you're looking at when analyzing the analytics that are produced.
+ 1.
+ 2.
+ 3.

 ## Branches
 We kept master as our stable branch.
 We worked solely on develop and then merged things that are fully functional to master.
 It is not 100% functionality, release candidate level, but they are stable and will compile/run without trouble.